Halloween is right around the corner — will your family be participating? And just for fun, or will you use Halloween as a ministry opportunity?

 Or better yet, “How can we use Halloween as a ministry opportunity to better reach a world in need?”

 Because the truth is, it’s not like we can just pretend the day doesn’t exist.
 Just stay in bed, hide under the covers and refuse to come out until the calendar reads November 1st.

 Every time Halloween rolls around, we as Christians have a choice.

 - Do we stay quiet and just go on with our day as though it’s just another day?

 - Are we loud and vocal about how evil the day is and how everyone who participates is a horrible sinner?

 - Or do we find ways to be the salt and light in the midst of a dark, dark world?

-Honestly, whether you choose to participate or not (and how) makes absolutely no difference to me.
+Honestly, whether you choose to participate in Halloween or not (and how) makes absolutely no difference to me.
 I can completely see both sides of the debate, and whatever you choose is between you and God.

 But if you DO plan on participating (our family does), why not do it in a God-honoring way?
 In a way that takes the spotlight off of satan and puts it right back on God – where it belongs.

 After all, who says satan gets his own day?
 Not me.
 Nope.
 October 31st is just as great of a day to glorify God as any.
 Maybe even more so, since it’s ripe with opportunity.